Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 AI-generated information and data should be cross-verified with other sources, methods, or theories to ensure accuracy and reliability.
 To verify sources and references generated using AI tools, it’s important to carry out further research using reading lists/recommended sources, and traditional, retrieval-based search tools such as Google Scholar, LibrarySearch, relevant online resources, and databases.

 Triangulation is a research technique that involves cross-verifying information from multiple sources.
 It enhances the validity and credibility of research findings.
-Hover over the dots in the graphic below to see how GenAI tools relate to your research practice.
+The poster below shows how GenAI tools relate to literature searching practices.

-Whilst helpful, GenAI is not perfect.
+Whilst helpful, GenAI does not know anything.
 GenAI tools often produce content with a confident, authoritative style.
 However, this content is produced by algorithms based on probability, not a person with the ability to think, understand, or critically evaluate.
-You are always the best judge of what is appropriate or relevant, so view any information found or content generated with caution and a critical eye.
+You are always the best judge of what is appropriate or relevant, so view any information given or content generated with caution and a critical eye.

 Your work should always strike a balance between your ideas and research, and ideas of others.
 An over-reliance on GenAI may hinder your own critical skills development.
 You might use GenAI to help you to develop ideas or identify relevant sources during the research process, but you should analyse outputs and integrate them with your work in a thoughtful way, acknowledging the work of others with accurate in-text citations and referencing.